-Provides information about individual sections of the unit.
-Each section is linked with an area of Events (see Section 8.4, "Events").
+Provides overview information about individual sections of the unit. ach section is linked with an area of Events (see Section 8.4, "Events").

-((I)) E
+(° I ") E

 Device Radio USB Security Ethernet 1 Ethernet 2 Ethernet 4

 A 8 0 0 0 0 0

 CPU temperature high Input voltage low Temperature high

-Alarms in last 7 days 5 View more
+Alarms in last 7 days View more

-Showing aggregated Emergency , Alert, Critical and Error Eve nts occurring in last 7 days.
+Showing aggregated Emergency, Ale ert, Critical and Error Eve nts occurring in last 7 days.

-Radio board temperatu too high ure
+Radio board temperature too high

 Count: 4×

-Active from: 2023-07-03 14:54:06 7
+Active from: 2023-07-07 14:54:06

 Latest alarms View more

-Showing 25 latest Emergency, A Alert, Critical and Error Event 5.
+Showing 25 latest Emergency, Alert , Critical and Error Events 5.

 Time Description Severity User Remote

 2023-07-07 14:54:06 Radio board temperature too hig h '40.0°C' ▶ Error

-When any non-standard parameter occurs in the unit, one of the notification icons (depends on the settings) will be displayed on the main screen together with a link leading to the parameter.
+When any event with severity higher than Notice occurs in the unit, corresponding icon will change the color according to the severity of the event, the link leads to further information about the event in the DIAGNOSTICS menu.
 STATUS also shows and describes alarms in last week which are highlighted under icons.
-Latest 25 Emergency, Alert, Critical and Error Events are displayed at the bottom of the section.
+Latest 25 Emergency, Alert, Critical and Error Events are displayed at the bottom of the page.